viamrobotics/docs/docs/product-overviews/SDK-as-client.md

 The following code gets the robot's [vision service](https://python.viam.dev/autoapi/viam/services/vision/index.html?highlight=vision#module-viam.services.vision) and then runs a detection model on an image to get a list of detections from the image.

-Assumption: A camera called "camera0" and a vision service call "detector_1" is configured on your robot on the Viam app.
+Assumption: A camera called "camera0" and a vision service called "detector_1" are configured as a component and a service on your robot.

 {{< tabs >}}
 {{% tab name="Python" %}}